-Two deaths, six new MERS virus cases in Saudi: WHOAugust 28th, 2013 in Diseases, Conditions, Syndromes /
+Two deaths, six new MERS virus cases in Saudi: WHOAugust 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Eight new cases of the deadly coronavirus MERS, a SARS-like infection, have been registered in Saudi Arabia, the World Health Organisation said on Wednesday.